Skip to main content

 The Butte Center for Child Evaluation has provided:

-• Increased prosecution rates for perpetrators of sexual abuse in the area
+• Increased prosecution rates for perpetrators of sexual abuse in Silver Bow, Beaverhead, and Deer Lodge Counties

-• 2 satellite clinics, 1 in Anaconda (30 miles from Butte) and 1 in Dillon (60 miles from Butte)
+• Comprehensive services to two satellite clinics in Anaconda (30 miles from Butte) and Dillon (60 miles from Butte)

 Butte CEC became the first program in Montana to be accredited by the National Children's Alliance.
-In 2017, the Center received re-accreditation under supervised guidelines.
+In 2017 and again in 2022, the Center received re-accreditation under supervised guidelines.
 The Center is 1 of 10 Accredited Child Advocacy Centers in Montana.
-The director serves as the training chair for the Children's Alliance of Montana and works closely with directors from other centers to ensure training needs of the CACs in Montana are met.

 The Montana Standard published the article Karen Sullivan's column: Child Evaluation Center fulfills vital function that explains more about the center.